737-Max Lavs are too small...

 Re: 737-Max Lavs are too small...

 And more bags in overhead bins to rescue means slower evacuation during an emergency.
-We should increase the number of Brianies per flight accordingly.…while the headroom is ok for sitting there, the window person might need to hunker over to get in/out.
+We should increase the number of Brianies per flight accordingly.

 International Ban ALL Aeroplanies Association, founder and president.